OpenTranslationBible/open-bible/en-GB/28.Hosea/md/hosea-13.md

 ## Hosea 13:5

-> I cared for you in the wilderness,
+> I tended to you in the wilderness,
 > In the land of drought.

 ## Hosea 13:6

-> As they had their pasture, they became satisfied,
+> As they had their pasture, they became content,
-> And being satisfied, their heart became proud;
+> And being content, their heart grew proud;
 > Therefore they forgot Me.

 ## Hosea 13:7

 > So I will be like a lion to them;
-> Like a leopard I will lie in wait by the wayside.
+> Like a leopard I will watch by the wayside.

 ## Hosea 13:8